pkill37/linuxify/README.md

 - replacing pre-installed BSD programs with their preferred GNU implementation
 - installing other programs common among popular GNU/Linux distributions

+You should review the script, but if you want to go back you can uninstall just as easily as the install.

 ## Install

 ```bash